-LAVTA's FY21 adopted Budget is \$20,820,728 which is 1.09% higher than FY20.
-However, while the adopted budget was higher the "working budget" based on "COVID-19 conditions" is 17,453,428, a decrease of 16.17%.
-The adjusted budget assumes LAVTA will provide 78,212 fixed route service hours and 46,875 paratransit trips, and \$48,000 in Wheels on Demand reimbursements.
-The Budget for FY21 continues to comply with the Board's policy to maintain reserves equivalent to 3-6 months of operating costs.
+LAVTA's FY22 adopted Budget is \$21,241,502 which is 2.02% higher than FY21.
+The adjusted budget assumes LAVTA will provide 141,262 fixed route service hours.
+The Budget for FY22 continues to comply with the Board's policy to maintain reserves equivalent to 3-6 months of operating costs.

-FY21's major highlights will be continued monitoring of the route network and making adjustments as necessary, based on current conditions, continuing the SAV testing in Dublin, and beginning service, drafting the Short and Long Range Transit Plan for the Agency and Procurement of a new Paratransit Operations contract.
+FY22's major highlights will be continued monitoring of the route network and making adjustments as necessary, based on current conditions, beginning service, on the SAV project, completing the Short and Long Range Transit Plan for the Agency and choosing a Zero Emission Bus path.

-LAVTA's capital program's largest projects this year will be the upgrade of bus shelters and stops, and working with Alameda County on construction of a new parking garage at the Dublin/Pleasanton BART station.
+LAVTA's capital program's largest projects this year will be the purchase of 16 new buses and working with Alameda County on construction of a new parking garage at the Dublin/Pleasanton BART station.

-As the transit agency enters FY21, its activities will occur against the backdrop of an economy affected by the COVID-19 Pandemic and the uncertainty surrounding the continued need for social distancing and sheltering in place.
+As the transit agency enters FY22, its activities will occur against the backdrop of an economy affected by the COVID-19 Pandemic and the uncertainty surrounding the continued need for social distancing and sheltering in place.

-Fiscal Year 2021 Goals
+Fiscal Year 2022 Goals

 The Wheels Strategic Plan establishes an overall vision and mission for Wheels and contains a series of goals and strategies to guide the future development of services and projects.
-Here's the goals and strategies and projects for FY21:
+Here's the goals and strategies and projects for FY22: